elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

-* (boolean) `true` if the ReputationToken contract's Theoretical REP Supply was updated without any errors, or `false` otherwise.
+* (boolean) `true` if the ReputationToken contract's Theoretical REP Supply was updated without any errors.

 ### augur.api.ReputationToken.updateSiblingMigrationTotal(p)